mr-bt/manager.README/README.md

 #### Staff meetings

 Staff meetings occur on Monday morning with an average duration of 1.5 hours with my direct reports.
-It set us for the week, and focus on [How do I measure the success of our team](#How-do-I-measure-the-success-of-our-team).
+It set us off for the week.
 It's also a forum where team members:

 * Receive cross-departmental and business information.
 * Get to know what's going on with each other, bounce off ideas and offer help.
 * To ensure we're aligned at all times.
 * To nurture team cohesion.
-Together we're stronger.

 ##### Before the meeting